littleblack111/littleblack111/COMMIT_RULES.md

 - `add`: Adds something in the code, or file(mention the file in "()"), don't nessesarily have to be a feature(need specification on what is added)
 - `sync`: Syncs the code with another branch or repository(need specification on what is synced)
 - `enable`: Enables a feature or a function(need specification on what is enabled), specific for configs
-- `change`: Changes that are not a fix or a feature, just a general change(need specification on what is the change), usually a change in tool/utility
+- `featureName`: The literal name of the change, for example, `renderer: Fix resize artifacts (stretching, bumps)` or `monitor: cleanup and modernize scheduleDone`
-- `BREAKING CHANGE`: A commit that has a breaking change that will affect the codebase
+- `core`: A commit that has a breaking change that will affect the codebase or its core
 ##### Example:
 - `feat(functionName): Added a new function that does something`